 The Saskatchewan Soil Conservation Association has started a pilot project to offer carbon credits from agriculture.
 Carbon credits will make it possible to compensate for the greenhouse gas emissions of emitting companies by eliminating them by converting to direct sowing (cultivation without tillage).
 Farmers across Canada will receive payments for their participation.

-The project has been validated by the "Environment Canada Emissions Removal and Mitigation Pilot Project" (PERRL).
-The objective of the pilot project is to learn more about all aspects of the carbon trading process with carbon sinks in agricultural soils.
+The project was validated by Environment Canada's "Pilot Program on Elimination and Reduction of Emissions and Learning" (PERRL).
+The objective of the pilot project is to learn more about all aspects of the process of trading carbon allowances with carbon sinks in agricultural soils.

 Participation is currently limited to members of western Canadian soil conservation organizations and the Innovative Farmers Association of Ontario.